Welcome to Ruby

 Flying a drone over mountains, 20km away:

 The system is built using hardware components available on the market.
+It supports a variety of hardware boards:

+There are systems ready to use, from different manufacturers, and also systems that you can build yourself.
 All you need is the software from the downloads section and the hardware components listed in the hardware section.

 Here you will find all the detailed information about what Ruby is, how it works, descriptions and step by step guides on how create your Ruby system to be used for remote controlling vehicles (planes, drones, cars, UAVs), for sending/receiving data, telemetry and for live HD video.